Hnshlr/aws-assignment/README.md

 In order to verify the results, the master EC2 instance responsible for the final gathering of all the block results and reconstruction of the result matrix, saves the result in a .csv file and saves it in an allocated place on the previously created S3 bucket.
 To allow comparison of the result with the one numpy computes on a single node, a save of the initial matrix in a .csv file is also done prior to splitting the matrix in blocks and sending tasks to the jobs SQS queue.

 ![alt text](https://user-images.githubusercontent.com/74055973/284330054-4d46b37c-427d-47d7-aaae-97a4ec223d52.png)

+The verification of the results can be done either from the master, the workers, or the user’s local machine, as they share the same .aws/credentials (ie. they all have access to the previously created services, including the S3 bucket), using the verify_result_matrix() which takes the bucket_name, the operation_id and the operation_type (add or mx).